svenvg93/GitBook/docker/proxies/traefik.md

 # Traefik

-Traefik is the leading open-source reverse proxy and load balancer for HTTP and TCP-based applications that is easy, dynamic and full-featured.
-This guide offers a detailed tutorial on setting up Traefik with Let's Encrypt, covering configuration, SSL certificate automation, and secure deployment to ensure encrypted traffic and seamless, scalable web services.
+Traefik is a powerful open-source reverse proxy and load balancer for HTTP and TCP-based applications.
+This guide provides a detailed tutorial on setting up Traefik with Let’s Encrypt, covering configuration, SSL certificate automation, and secure deployment for encrypted traffic and scalable web services.

 {% hint style="info" %}
 The step below might need adjustment to work in your environment!